tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/HadoopInstalling.md

 sudo systemctl mask systemd-networkd.service sudo systemctl stop systemd-networkd.service
 ```
-5. Save a copy of the .yaml file found inside the /etc/netplan directory `cp /etc/netplan/*.yaml ./`
+5. Save a copy of the .yaml file found inside the /etc/netplan directory `sudo cp /etc/netplan/*.yaml ./`

 6. Edit the .yaml file found inside the /etc/netplan directory (there should be only one, and its name may vary between Ubuntu releases).
 Use the editor of your choice; you will need to execute the editor with sudo as the .yaml file is owned by root.
 ```bash